Trilokinath12/DataScience/README.md

 📈 Data Visualization
 - Created compelling visualizations using Matplotlib and Seaborn to highlight trends like delivery frequency, cost vs rating, and cuisine popularity.
 - Mapped restaurant density across cities with heatmaps to showcase regional preferences.
+# SUPERDASHBOARD
+Utilized advanced data analysis techniques, with a focus on time series analysis, to extract valuable insights using PowerBI .Developed accurate sales forecasting models to support strategic business decisions.Created interactive dashboards to visualize data and drive business success.